Vibration Therapy for Blood Circulation

 Vibration Therapy for Peripheral Blood Circulation Improvement

-Vibration therapy has been well recognized for its effectiveness in blood circulation improvement.
-The rapidly repeated muscle contraction induced by vibration works particularly well with the functionality of peripheral vascular system.
+Vibration therapy has been well recognized for its effectiveness in improving blood circulation.
+The rapidly repeated muscle contractions induced by vibration work particularly well with the functionality of the peripheral vascular system.

-Peripheral vascular system is part of the cardiovascular system.
-It relays, regulates and distributes arterial blood to tissues all over the body, and transport venous blood back to heart.
+The peripheral vascular system is a component of the cardiovascular system.
+It relays, regulates, and distributes arterial blood to tissues throughout the body and transports venous blood back to the heart.

-To understand how vibration therapy improves peripheral blood circulation, let's first examine how blood is transported to and from tissues around the body.
+To comprehend how vibration therapy improves peripheral blood circulation, let's first learn about how blood is transported to and from tissues throughout the body.

 What Drives Blood Circulation?